ndom91/react-timezone-select/README.md

 />
 ```

-> [!NOTE]
-> The above example will generate two additional choices in the select options, one with the label `'(GMT-5:00) Pittsburgh'` and another with `'(GMT+1:00) Frankfurt'`.
-You can omit spreading in the `allTimezones` object and then only your custom timezone options get rendered in the select component.
+The example above will include all original timezones and generate two additional choices:

+- `'(GMT-5:00) Pittsburgh'`
+- `'(GMT+1:00) Frankfurt'`

+We'll prepend the correct `(GMT...)` part to the generated label, you just have to provide the string you want in your label.
+Also, you can omit spreading in the `allTimezones` object for a select dropdown consisting of only your custom choices.

 ## 🚧 Contributing